prathmesh213/Manual_Testing_Projects/Project 1 - app.vwo.com/README.md

-# Project 1 - app.vwo
+# Project 1 - app.vwo.com

 This project contains key manual testing documents for the app.vwo project.
 Each document is available in Excel (`.xls`) format, and descriptions are provided for easy understanding.